Have you thought about how long it actually takes to walk a mile?

 And guess what?
 You can improve your speed with a little practice.

 Factors like age, fitness level, and even the terrain you’re walking on will impact your time.
 For example, men generally walk faster than women, and our pace tends to slow as we age.
-But regardless of where you’re starting, consistency makes the difference.
+Consistency is key, no matter where you start.

-That leaves a lot of margin for the above variables.
+This leaves plenty of room for those variables to play a role.
 Luckily, you can find many apps to help you calculate your distance and pace.

 How Many Steps in a Mile?